reecehunter/unleashed-chat/README.md

   - Display information about Unleashed Chat CLI including a description and flags.
 - `--set-api-key`
   - Prompts you to enter your [Unleashed.chat](https://unleashed.chat) API key to be saved within the application.
+- `--set-model`
+  - Prompts you to enter the model you want to use.
+List available models by running the application and using the `/models` command.

 ## Contributing